tuxology/tracevizlab/labs/01-tracing-wget-critical-path/README.md

 ### Conclusion

-In the lab, you've recorded two traces of two executions of wget, opened them in Trace Compass, showed the critical path of the wget process and compared the executions.
+In the lab, you've learned how to use Trace Compass to find and compare the critical path of some wget process executions.
+The critical path can help find the root cause of why a process is particularly slow, why it was blocked.